flannerym/essays/five-specimens/README.md

 ### A 16th-century Tomato

 .ve-media wc:Naturalis_Biodiversity_Center_-_Solanum_lycopersicum_var._lycopersicum_-_old_tomato_herbarium_sheet.jpg right
-.ve-annotate

 In the past, herbarium sheets were often bound into book form to preserve them.
 This Italian specimen from about 1558 is typical of collecting’s early years when little more than a plant’s name was given, in this case in Latin, and often two or more species were attached to a page.
-To the right is a tomato plant, an early example of this Latin American species grown and preserved in Europe.
+To the right is a ==tomato plant=={anno=142,637,441,638}, an early example of this Latin American species grown and preserved in Europe.
 A small sample of this specimen was used to sequence its DNA and the plant was found to be a domesticated variety.
 Preserved plants like this reveal that a number of Latin American and Asian species were found in many European countries early in the history of European exploration.

 ### Darlingtonia

 .ve-media gh:flannerym/media/Darlingtonia.jpg right sticky

+.ve-annotate

 From the 16th century on, plant collectors were dispatched around the world in search of new species.
 Since it was difficult to transport live plants or even seeds on long ocean voyages, specimens and illustrations were sent to botanists for study.
 The US sponsored ==Wilkes Expedition=={Q119129} (1838-1842) brought back 50,000 plant specimens, including many new species.
 The New York botanist ==John Torrey=={Q1346660} studied those collected in what is now Oregon and California.
 Among them were pitcher plant specimens: its stems and distinctive cylindrical leaves.
 However, it was impossible to identify or describe the species because there were no flowers, often the most distinctive part of a plant.

 A few years later another collector who had visited the same area arrived at Torrey’s door with a package of specimens.
-Opening it immediately, he realized it contained specimens of the same pitcher plant, but ==in flower=={zoomto=493,576,917,1288}.
+Opening it immediately, he realized it contained specimens of the same pitcher plant, but in ==flower=={386db45b}.
 He sent a portion of this precious material to a botanical illustrator who returned a sketch giving dimensionality to the flattened plant.
 The drawing does a masterful job of giving form to the flattened specimen, and the photograph reveals what is lost when a plant is dried.
 Torrey named it ==*Darlingtonia californica*=={Q1138945} after his friend ==William Darlington=={Q8007604} of Pennsylvania with whom he traded specimens.
 It was often through such connections that plants received their names.
 The specimen shown here is called the type specimen because it is the one that Torrey described in his publication.
 Types are considered particularly important in referencing species’ traits.

 ### Lewis and Clark
 .ve-media gh:flannerym/media/Berberis.jpg right